Still Reeling From the Yahya Jammeh Years, Gambia Begins Its Journey to Justice

 BANJUL, Gambia—In July 2005, Martin Kyere, a 25-year-old shoe-seller from Kumasi, in northern Ghana, set off for what he hoped would be a better life in Europe.
 He took with him a small bag containing some clothes and biscuits, and $1,400 sewn into his underpants.

 First he traveled to Dakar, the capital of Senegal, to find a smuggling agent to arrange the risky voyage to Spain via the Canary Islands, then the most common illegal migration route to Europe from West Africa.
 The plan was to travel by canoe from the Senegalese coast to a larger boat waiting for them in the Atlantic Ocean.
-He and around 55 other migrants—44 from Ghana and the rest from Nigeria, Senegal, Togo and Cote d’Ivoire—set off from the town of Saly at night, but they lost contact with the captain of the boat and ended up straying into neighboring Gambia.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+He and around 55 other migrants—44 from Ghana and the rest from Nigeria, Senegal, Togo and Cote d’Ivoire—set off from the town of Saly at night, but they lost contact with the captain of the boat and ended up straying into neighboring Gambia.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]

 At the time, Gambia was ruled by Yahya Jammeh, a ruthless autocrat.
 In 1994, Lt.
 Jammeh, aged 29, had seized power from President Dawda Jawara in a bloodless coup.
 He promised to develop the nation and return Gambia to civilian rule “as soon as we’ve set things right.”
 Instead, Jammeh’s grip on power tightened and human rights violations became endemic.
 By 2005, many of his perceived opponents, including journalists, members of his government, security forces and human rights defenders, had been arbitrarily arrested or otherwise “disappeared.”